 eBucks is the multi-partner rewards programme from First National Bank (FNB) and Rand Merchant Bank (RMB).

 Members earn eBucks from partners and the bank, then spend them at partners, eBucks Shop or eBucks Travel.
-You didn’t need to be with the bank to earn eBucks, but you earned more if you did.
+The brand was helpful, aspirational and “addictively rewarding”.

 In a hurry?
 Flip through the pages or download the PDF from the controls.